TLeconte/TLeconte.github.io/vlm2dec_and_dump1090.md

     406EFF,G-KIAN
     ...

- Note  that the aircraft type could be missing.
+ Notes that the aircraft type could be missing.

 ## Using vdlm2dec
 I recently add to [vdlm2dec](https://github.com/TLeconte/vdlm2dec) an output mode (-a) that output this csv format from ACARS messages.
-Only the icao address and aircraft registration could be extracted. vdlm2dec  memorize for some time each aircraft it received and will output only one line for each.
+Only the icao address and aircraft registration could be extracted.
-So if man let's run
+So if man let's run :

 > vdlm2dec -a 136.725 136.775 136.875 136.975 >> regs

-For some suffiantly long time, man will have in regs , something like that :
+For some sufficiently long time, man will have in regs file , something like that :

     398501,F-HBIB
     393A6E,F-GOTO
     4066CE,G-TAWG